NativeMoment/BackendInterview/README.md

 2. We should deploy (run) the API, Queue (not required), and Worker in different hosts.

-3. You may use any backend framework.
+3. You may use FastAPI backend framework.

 4. You may use any queue (**not required**).